What makes Chiang Mai such a desirable living destination? I was set to find out during our 3 days stay in the city.

-Visiting this corner in Northern Thailand, nested in lush hills, was more of a curiosity linked to the expat community living here, but also about seeing a different side of this country.
+Visiting this lush corner in Northern Thailand was more of a curiosity linked to the expat community living here, but also about seeing a different side of this country.

 By the 6th day in Thailand, my mind was almost made – I didn’t like it much.